fmtr/haco/README.md

 You should see output like `{'restart': {'Restart': 'Restarting'}, 'download': 200}` and the device will restart.

-With older Tasmota versions, download the [`.tapp` file](https://link.frontmatter.ai/haco/tapp) on a desktop computer, upload it to your device as `haco.tapp` and restart manually.

 Once the device restarts, you should see the following among your Tasmota startup logs (in the regular console, not the Berry one):